real estate dispute arbitration in Reading, Pennsylvania 19605

 Initially, everything proceeded smoothly.
 However, tensions arose when Harrington conducted a final inspection on June 10.
 He claimed to have discovered significant foundational cracks and outdated plumbing in need of immediate repair—conditions allegedly undisclosed by Monroe.
 Harrington demanded a $2,500 price reduction or the option to rescind the contract without penalty.

-Monroe vehemently denied any concealment, insisting the home was “sold as-is,” and threatened to retain the earnest money if Harrington walked away.
+Monroe vehemently denied any concealment, insisting the home was sold as-is,” and threatened to retain the earnest money if Harrington walked away.
 With both parties entrenched and the closing date looming, they agreed to submit their dispute to arbitration under Berks County’s Real Estate Arbitration Board.

 The arbitration hearing was held on July 1, 1965, and lasted nearly four hours.
 Harrington presented repair estimates from a licensed contractor, totaling $4,200, and testimony from a structural engineer who confirmed the cracks were serious but repairable.
 Monroe countered with a home inspection report from just two months prior, stating no severe issues were found, and accused Harrington of requesting an unjustified discount.

-The arbitrator, retired Judge Samuel Whitman, faced a delicate task: balancing contract terms, factual evidence, and community real estate practices.
+The arbitrator, faced a delicate task: balancing contract terms, factual evidence, and community real estate practices.
 His award, delivered two weeks later, was a mixed ruling.
 He upheld the contract validity but ruled Monroe liable to reduce the sale price by $1,800 to account for undisclosed necessary plumbing repairs.
 However, Harrington forfeited half of his earnest money ($1,500), acknowledging some risk inherent in “as-is” sales.

 Ultimately, the sale closed on July 20 for $16,700, allowing Harrington to proceed with renovations but at a constrained budget.
 Monroe recovered $1,500 of her deposit and avoided a drawn-out court battle.
 Both parties expressed relief at the arbitration’s finality, though each remained wary of the other in future dealings.